tomas-fryza/avr-course/labs/06-uart/README.md

 ## Pre-Lab preparation

-1. Use schematic of [Arduino Uno](https://oshwlab.com/tomas.fryza/arduino-shields) and find out on which Arduino Uno pins the UART transmitter (Tx) and receiver (Rx) are located.
+1. Use schematic of [Arduino Uno](https://oshwlab.com/tomas.fryza/arduino-shields) board and find out on which Arduino Uno pins the UART transmitter (Tx) and receiver (Rx) are located.

 2. Remind yourself, what an [ASCII table](http://www.asciitable.com/) is.
 What codes are defined for control characters `Esc`, `Space`, `Tab`, and `Enter`?